F5Networks/f5-azure-arm-templates/supported/cluster/1nic/README.md

 [![Slack Status](https://f5cloudsolutions.herokuapp.com/badge.svg)](https://f5cloudsolutions.herokuapp.com)
 ## Introduction

-This ARM template deploys a cluster of F5 BIG-IP VEs that ensures you have the highest level of availability for your applications.
+This ARM template deploys a cluster of F5 BIG-IP Virtual Editions (VEs) that ensures you have the highest level of availability for your applications.
 You can also enable F5's L4/L7 security features, access control, and intelligent traffic management.

 When you deploy your applications using a cluster of F5 BIG-IPs, the BIG-IP VE instances are all in Active status (not Active-Standby), and are used as a single device for redundancy and scalability, rather than failover.
 If one device goes down, Azure keeps load balancing to the other.

 Using this solution, the F5 BIG-IP VEs are fully configured in front of your application.
 When complete, the BIG-IPs pass traffic through the newly created Azure Public IP.
-After acceptance testing, you must complete the configuration by changing the DNS entry for your application to point at the newly created public IP address, and then lock down the Network Security Group rules to prevent any traffic from reaching your application except through the F5 BIG-IPs.
+After acceptance testing, you must complete the configuration by changing the DNS entry for your application to point at the newly created public IP address, and then lock down the Network Security Group rules to prevent any traffic from reaching your application except through the F5 BIG-IP VEs.

-Before you deploy web applications with an F5 BIG-IP VE, you need a license from F5.
+You can choose to deploy the BIG-IP VE with your own F5 BIG-IP license (BYOL), or use Pay as You Go (PAYG) licensing.

+## Prerequisites and configuration notes
+  - **Important**: When you configure the admin password for the BIG-IP VE in the template, you cannot use the characters **#** or **'** (single quote).
+  - If you are deploying the BYOL template, you must have a valid BIG-IP license token.
-See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.
+  - See the **[Configuration Example](#config)** section for a configuration diagram and description for this solution.

 ## Security
 This ARM template downloads helper code to configure the BIG-IP system.
 If your organization is security conscious and you want to verify the integrity of the template, you can open the template and ensure the following lines are present.
 See [Security Detail](#securitydetail) for the exact code.
 In the *variables* section:
   - In the *verifyHash* variable: search for **script-signature** and then a hashed signature.
   - In the *installCloudLibs* variable: ensure this includes **tmsh run cli script verifyHash /config/cloud/f5-cloud-libs.tar.gz**.